 In some cases, a crack isn’t severe enough to really put your tooth at risk, but it’ll still stand out in your mouth.
-To correct this and other small imperfections, the Fairfax Dental Group can use direct bonding to repair and even enhance your smile.
+To correct this and other small imperfections, the Fairfax Dental Group can use dental bonding to repair and even enhance your smile.
 You’ll no longer need to keep your lips tightly together whenever you smile; you can go ahead and grin with confidence again!
-If you’re unsatisfied with what you see in the mirror every day while you brush your teeth, contact our office today to ask about direct bonding.
+If you’re unsatisfied with what you see in the mirror every day while you brush your teeth, contact our dental office today to ask about dental bonding in Fairfax, VA.

-Direct bonding usually only takes one appointment to complete.
-Afterwards, we’ll give you tips that will help it last for a long time.
+Dental bonding usually only takes one appointment to complete.
+Afterward, we’ll give you tips that will help it last for a long time.
 In general, taking care of composite resin isn’t much different than taking care of your natural teeth; just brush and floss regularly, and don’t forget to visit the Fairfax Dental Group for regular appointments!

 Bonding is a very versatile procedure that can be used for several different cosmetic treatments, including:

-- Tooth Repair: Direct bonding can be used to fill cavities or fix small chips and cracks in the tooth’s enamel.
+- Tooth Repair: Dental bonding can be used to fill cavities or fix small chips and cracks in the tooth’s enamel.